StevenWInfo/haskell-soda/README.md

 You can find the official documentation at the [Socrata website](https://dev.socrata.com/).

 Besides the outline given below, you can also look at the [Haddock documentation](http://stevenw.info/haskell-soda/0.1.0.0) for a more detailed description of the different parts of the library.
-For those of you very familiar with Haskell, Haddock documentation and especially GADTs, you can probably go directly there and be able to pick it up pretty quickly.
+For those of you very familiar with Haskell, Haddock documentation, and especially GADTs, you can probably go directly there and be able to pick it up pretty quickly.
 For those that are less familiar with any of those things, reading the following documentation alongside the Haddock documentation will probably be helpful.
 I'll also be doing some "hand-waving" in the explanations which will make them less accurate, but easier to intuitively understand.

-To summarize the main way to make a call to SODA, will be by giving a domain string, dataset ID string, and a `Query` which is a custom type.
-You will construct the different clauses of a query using the different typed SODA elements.
-You'll get back a value of type `Response` which you can pick apart to get back the values you are querying for in the Haskell interpretation of SODA datatypes, which were also used in the query.
+To summarize, the main way to make a call to SODA is by giving a domain string, dataset ID string, and a `Query` to `getSodaResponse`.
+To create the query you will construct the different clauses of a query using the different typed SODA elements.
+From `getSodaResponse` you'll get back a value of type `Response` which hold values already interpreted into the same Haskell versions of the SODA types which were also used in the query.

 ###Query Structure

-The main part of the query is specified using a value of the `Query` type. `Query` is just a record type where every field corresponds to one of the [SoQL Clauses](https://dev.socrata.com/docs/queries/), with the addition of a field for creating simple filters.
-Due to some name clashes with other functions in Haskell, the field accessor names differ a little, so you should probably check out the Haddock documentation for [Query](http:/stevenw.info/haskell-soda/0.1.0.0/Query.html) to see how the field names differ, and the overall structure of the Query type.
-Note that changing the subquery field isn't actually used in the rest of the library yet, because implementing subqueries will take a little more work that hasn't been done yet.
-Each field is also a Maybe type to indicate whether any particular clause is even set and added to the query.
+The main part of the query is specified using a value of the [`Query`](http://stevenw.info/haskell-soda/0.1.0.0/Query.html#g:2) type. `Query` is just a record type where every field corresponds to one of the [SoQL Clauses](https://dev.socrata.com/docs/queries/), with the addition of a field for creating simple filters.
+Due to some name clashes with other functions in Haskell, the field accessor names differ a little, and the actual names are listed in the Haddock documentation for [Query](http://stevenw.info/haskell-soda/0.1.0.0/Query.html).
+The Haddock documentation also details the overall structure of the Query type.
+Each field is also a Maybe type to indicate whether any particular clause is even contained in a query. *Note*: the subquery field doesn't actually do anything yet, because implementing subqueries will take a little more work which hasn't been done yet.

 To construct a query, I recommend starting with the `emptyQuery` value, which has all of the fields set to `Nothing`, and then assign the desired fields to `Just` some value.